mitkotak/virtualambassador/README.md

-# Virtual Ambassador chatbot for the Illinois Office of Undergraduate Research
+# Virtual Ambassador for the Illinois Office of Undergraduate Research

 Here's the link for the Flask + Javascript AI chatbot [https://virtualourambassador.herokuapp.com]